fbpx

 Making a “prank call” is not always a crime in the state of California.
 However, there are certain characteristics of electronic messages that can make it an illegal act.

 The first element of this crime is that you must have sent a message through a form of electronic communication.
-While it can be sent through a call or voice message, PC 653m also includes visual forms of electronic communication such as text messages, emails, and faxes.
-It is required that you knowingly and intentionally acted, but it is important to keep in mind that you did not necessarily have to send the message yourself to be charged with violating PC 653m, as long as it came from your electronic device.
+PC 653m covers calls, voice messages, and visual electronic communication, such as text messages, emails and faxes.
+You must knowingly and intentionally act, but keep in mind that you did not necessarily have to send the message yourself to face charges for violating PC 653m, as long as it came from your electronic device.

 The next element regards the content of the calls or messages sent.
-It is required that they do one of the following:
+They must do one of the following:

 • Contain obscene, vulgar, or lewd language